 Rotate hosting duties

-Hosting can get expensive—food, beverages, party favors, and decorations.
+Even if your gatherings will be smaller this year as a result of COVID-19, hosting can get expensive—food, beverages, party favors, and decorations.
 If you do Christmas Eve, let someone else take on New Year’s Eve.
 This works especially well for family gatherings.
 If you are hosting, be sure to buy in bulk—wine, canapes, chips and dip.

 Cut or freeze other expenses for the duration of the holiday season